On the classification of geometric families of 4-dimensional Galois representations: Proof of the Corollaries

 \subsection{Proof of \ref{teo:modular}}

-This corollary follows easily from theorem \ref{teo:main}.
-In fact, if the four-dimensional compatible family is attached to $f$, we already know that the image fails to be as large as possible for almost every prime only in very specific cases: If the family is as in item (i) of theorem \ref{teo:main} then $f$ is a weak endoscopic lift by definition.\\ If the family is as in item (ii) of the theorem, either it is induced from a one-dimensional or from a two-dimensional family.
+This corollary follows easily from Theorem \ref{teo:main}.
+In fact, if the four-dimensional compatible family is attached to $f$, we already know that the image fails to be as large as possible for almost every prime only in very specific cases: If the family is as in item (i) of Theorem \ref{teo:main} then $f$ is a weak endoscopic lift by definition.\\ If the family is as in item (ii) of the theorem, either it is induced from a one-dimensional or from a two-dimensional family.
 In the first case, clearly $f$ is automorphically induced from a Hecke character, the character such that the corresponding $\ell$-adic representations appear in the formula in item (ii).
-In the second case, it remains to show that being the Galois representations induced from a quadratic number field $E$ the form $f$ also must be automorphically induced from $E$.\\ We saw during the proof of theorem \ref{teo:main} that in such an induced case (we are also assuming irreducibility because reducible cases are covered by item (i)) the family satisfies $a_p = 0$ for all primes $p$ inert in $E/\Q$.
+In the second case, it remains to show that being the Galois representations induced from a quadratic number field $E$ the form $f$ also must be automorphically induced from $E$.\\ We saw during the proof of Theorem \ref{teo:main} that in such an induced case (we are also assuming irreducibility because reducible cases are covered by item (i)) the family satisfies $a_p = 0$ for all primes $p$ inert in $E/\Q$.
 Thus it satisfies:

 where $\mu$ is the quadratic character of the extension $E/\Q$.
-This implies: $ f = f \otimes \mu$.\\ Hence, we can apply the characterization of automorphic forms being in the image of solvable base change given in \cite{A-C}, Chap.
+By strong multiplicity one (cf. \cite{J-S}), this implies: $ f = f \otimes \mu$.\\ Hence, we can apply the characterization of automorphic forms being in the image of solvable base change given in \cite{A-C}, Chap.
 3, Theorem 4.2 (b) and Lemma 6.6 and conclude that $f$ is automorphically induced from an automorphic form of $\GL_2$ of the quadratic number field $E$.
 This concludes the proof of the corollary.